bio-tools/biotoolsDocs/IFB_tools.rst

    **Funding agency**, "Credit of a legal entity providing funding for development of the software or provision of an online service."

-and also have a "role":
+and also have a role:

 .. csv-table::
    :header: "ROLE", "DESCRIPTION"